onyiny-ang/multi-cluster-use-cases/README.md

 #### To Download/Install:
 Replace the version string with whatever version you want in the `curl` command below.
+This investigation was conducted using Kubernetes version 1.6.4.

 ```
 curl -O https://storage.googleapis.com/kubernetes-release/release/v1.6.4/kubernetes-client-linux-amd64.tar.gz